16 Unmissable Things to do in La Fortuna, Costa Rica

 Before You Go…

-SafetyWing offers cheap travel insurance – from just $10 per week- on a rolling, cancel-anytime basis.
+SafetyWing offers cheap travel insurance – from just over $10 per week- on a rolling, cancel-anytime basis.
 I’ve personally used them for years for all my travels.
-Get a quick quote below, save money and stay safe!
+Get a quick quote below, save money, and stay safe!

 Top Things to Do in La Fortuna, Costa Rica